Nontraditional Love

 Nontraditional Love is a dystopian novel written by the Russian writer Rafael Grugman and describes an alternative future where heterosexuality is outlawed.

 The novel was first published by Liberty Publishing House in November 2008 and nominated for the 2009 Rossica Translation Prize.
-Nontraditional Love combines satire with Orwellian themes for a unique look at morals and society.
+Nontraditional Love combines satire with Orwellian themes.

 Plot

-The scene is the twenty-third century.
-USA.

-Nontraditional Love describes a homosexual world in which mixed-sex marriages are forbidden.
-The homosexual society is intolerant of dissidents.
-Intimacy between the sexes is rejected.
-World history and the classics of world literature, such as Tolstoy, Shakespeare, Dumas... have been falsified in order to support the ideology of this opposite world.
+In the twenty-third century almost all people in the world are homosexual, and mixed-sex marriages are forbidden.
+The homosexual society is intolerant of dissidents, and intimacy between the sexes is rejected.
+World history has been rewritten in order to support this.